-ACTIVITIES TIMELINES Train LEA homeless education liaisons in dispute resolution processes via LALs.
-Ongoing Train homeless education liaisons in their duties to represent homeless youth who may be involved in a disagreement related to their homeless status and education via LALs.
-Ongoing iv.
+iv.
 Describe the SEA's procedures to ensure that that youths described in section 725(2) of the McKinney-Vento Act and youths separated from the public schools are identified and accorded equal access to appropriate secondary education and support services, including by identifying and removing barriers that prevent youths described in this paragraph from receiving appropriate credit for full or partial coursework satisfactorily completed while attending a prior school, in accordance with state, local, and school policies.

-LEA homeless liaisons are required to ensure that homeless youth, unaccompanied homeless youth and youth separated from public schools are enrolled in school, have opportunities to meet the same challenging state academic standards as non-homeless children and youths, and are informed of their status as independent students under the Higher Education Act of 1965.
-Youths must be assured that they may obtain assistance from the LEA homeless liaison to receive verification of such status for purposes of the Free Application for Federal Student Aid (Section 722(g)(6))A)(x)).
-Liaisons must assist unaccompanied youth and youth separated from public schools in receiving the help they need from counselors to advise and prepare them for college and ensure that procedures are implemented to identify and remove barriers that prevent students from receiving credit for full or partial coursework satisfactorily completed at a prior school, in accordance with state, local, and school policies.
+Information about a McKinney-Vento student's living situation is a student education record subject to the Family Educational Rights and Privacy Act (11432(g)(3)(G).
+LEA homeless liaisons are required to ensure that unaccompanied homeless youths are enrolled in school, have opportunities to meet the same challenging state academic standards as other children and youths, and are informed of their status as independent students under the Higher Education Act of 1965.
+Youths must be assured that they may obtain assistance from the LEA liaison to receive verification of such status for purposes of the Free Application for Federal Student Aid (Section 722(g)(6))A)(x)).
+Liaisons must assist unaccompanied youths in receiving the help they need from counselors to advise and prepare them for college and ensure that procedures are implemented to identify and remove barriers that prevent students from receiving credit for full or partial coursework satisfactorily completed at a prior school, in accordance with state, local, and school policies.